Dr Adam Rutherford

 Writer, Geneticist and Broadcaster

 Adam's new book How To Argue With A Racist is will be published in February 2020.
-His latest book, The Book of Humans: The Story of How We Became Us is due for release this September and re-examines what sets us apart in the animal kingdom.
+His latest book, The Book of Humans: The Story of How We Became Us re-examines what sets us apart in the animal kingdom.
 Adam's previous book, A Brief History of Everyone Who Ever Lived is the story of the whole of human history, retold with DNA as a text, everyone and everything from Neanderthals to serial killers, from redheads to race, dead kings to plague, evolution to epigenetics.
 Richard Dawkins described it as ‘well-written, stimulating and entertaining.
 What's more important, he consistently gets it right.’
 Adam's first book, Creation (Penguin 2014), was about the origin of life on Earth, and the future of life in the era of genetic engineering, synthetic biology and spider-goats.
 Creation was shortlisted for the Wellcome Book Prize 2014.

 Adam is the presenter of the flagship science programme on BBC Radio 4, Inside Science, as well as The Curious Cases of Rutherford and Fry, and a host of other Radio 4 documentaries on subjects ranging from the inheritance of intelligence, MMR and autism, epigenetics, human evolution, astronomy and art, science and cinema, scientific fraud, and the evolution of sex.
 He’s also a regular guest on the Infinite Monkey Cage with Brian Cox and Robin Ince.